hrokr/Heartbeat/README.md

 ## The Data - And It's Backstory
+Physicians have been listen to heart sounds for about 200 years.
+Auscultation as it's known is somewhat difficult there are whole courses on it and even experts get it wrong.
+But it's still a good first step because it's fast, inexpensive and a trained ear can get a lot of more obvious patterns.

 One of the underpinnings of the not being able to classify heart rhythms by sound is that up until somewhat recently, there was no good set of audio recordings.
 In 1999 the NIH funded MIT's Laboratory for Computational Physiology to establish and run [physionet](https://physionet.org/) as repository of recordings, models and research -- all open and freely available.
 Physionet also sponsors yearly challenges which are alway computational in nature but usually related to the heart; the dataset I used was from the [2016 Physionet heartsounds challenge](https://physionet.org/content/challenge-2016/1.0.0/).

 Physionet did an excellent job with structuring the recordings.
 They kept a separate holdout set for validation that was released only after the competition was concluded.
 The data researchers were give was pre-randomized, and split into five subsets, each with a separate files listing which recordings were normal and abnormal.
 More information on the datas as well as the results of the top models can be found at the [challenge website](https://physionet.org/content/challenge-2016/1.0.0/).